Implementation costs

 The content of this page has been translated automatically.

-Short tenures.
+Short employment.
 Working part-time.
 Lower wages on average.
-That is what characterizes the temporary employment sector.
+That characterizes the temporary employment industry.
 And therefore also a large part of our participants.
-If you work part-time, or if the salary is lower, this means your pension accrual is lower.
+If part-time work is done, or if the salary is lower, this means a low pension accrual.
 And so a "small pension" is created.
-A small pension is a pension pot of up to € 10,000,-.
-At StiPP, more than 90% of the nearly 1.2 million participants have a small pension.
+A small pension is a pension pot of up to €10,000,-.
+At StiPP, more than 90% of the almost 1.2 million participants have a small pension.

 The implementation costs at StiPP